-3 2 1 0
+Fort Angeles, WA 96302 1

-All elements complete Missing at least one element Missing at least two elements No submission, or submission incomplete
+Application Assessment Rubric 3 All elements complete 2 Missing at least one element 1 Missing at least two elements 0 No submission, or submission incomplete

 Demographics

-1) Submitted file is named
+1) The submitted file is named

 yourname.demographics.date

-All data fields are completed
+2) All data fields are completed

 Essay

-Submitted file is named yourname.essay.date Submitted essay is written in 12-point Times New Roman font and is double-spaced.
-Essay has no headers, footers, page numbers, titles, or headings.
-Student's name is on essay
+1) The submitted file is named yourname.essay.date

+2) The submitted essay is written in 12-point Times New

+Roman font and is double-spaced.
+The essay has no

+headers, footers, page numbers, titles, or headings.
+The

+student's name is on the essay

-Submitted essay discusses each part of each question listed in the application checklist
+3) The submitted essay discusses each part of each question

+listed in the application checklist

+Letter of Reference

-Letter of Reference1) Submitted file is in correct format, and is named yourname.reference.date
+1) The submitted file is in the correct format, and is named

+yourname.reference.date

 Immunizations

-Submitted file is named yourname.immunizations.date
+1) The submitted file is named

+yourname.immunizations.date

-Submitted files are formatted as .pdf, .tiff, or .jpeg files
+2) Submitted files are formatted as .pdf, .tiff, or .jpeg files

-Documentation is submitted for any missing immunizations/titer results
+3) The documentation is submitted for any missing

+immunizations/titer results

-Documents are submitted as one file, or as several files that are sequentially numbered
+4) The documents are submitted as one file, or as several

+files that are sequentially numbered

 Acknowledgment Forms

-1) Submitted files are named:
+1) The submitted files are named:

 - yourname.backgroundcheck.date

 - yourname.privacy.date

 - yourname.informedconsent.date

-Submitted files are formatted as .pdf, .tiff, or .jpeg files
+2) The submitted files are formatted as .pdf, .tiff, or .jpeg

+files

-Documents are submitted as one file, or as
+3) The documents are submitted as one file, or as several

-several files that are sequentially numbered
+files that are sequentially numbered

 Total score (out of 15 possible):

-Student name and SID:

-Status and date letter sent (application accepted or rej ected):
+Total scole (out of 15 possible).